 Till a few years ago, cloud computing was just a technological fad with little practical value and more hype.
-In recent years, cloud computing has altered the paradigm of how software are built, data is stored and how it is accessed.
-As IT continues to play a significant role in how companies operate, cloud-based platforms and infrastructure have helped companies to streamline their operation, become more efficient and thus reduce IT operations cost.
-November is coming to an end and we are a month shy from 2017.
-In the year gone by, there have been rapid changes in cloud migration and cloud allied strategies.
-Below are the top 5 trends in cloud computing in 2016.
+In recent years, cloud computing has altered the paradigm of how software is built, data is stored, and how it is accessed.
+As IT continues to play a significant role in how companies operate, cloud-based platforms and infrastructure have helped companies to streamline their operation, become more efficient and thus reduce IT operations costs.
+November is coming to an end and we are a month shy of 2017.
+In the year gone by, there have been rapid changes in cloud migration and cloud-allied strategies.
+Below are the top 5 trends in cloud computing services.

 5. Security and Data Privacy Key Focus